vluzko/dependency-hell/README.md

 ## Caveats
 *Be careful*.
 There's a fair amount of magic going on here, debugging it will *not* be fun.

-* DO NOT create a condition with a side-effect.
-Mutating one of the function arguments (or the return value) should be fine, but anything else is a *bad* idea.
+* DO NOT create a condition with a side-effect or that mutates the argument.
+Any mutated arguments will stay mutated when they get passed to your function.
 * Honestly you should avoid creating conditions that mutate either.
 Just stick to pure expressions.
 * If your argument names clash with anything in the namespace of the dependently decorator, the code will raise an exception.
 * Don't do anything tricky.
 If you're messing with python internals or doing anything hacky, don't use this library.